3D concrete printing: Constructions-3D: La Citadelle des savoir-faire

-ICON: 3D Printed Homes

-ICON is creating a community of 100 3D printed homes in Georgetown, Texas.
-Reservations will begin in 2023 with starting prices in the mid $400,000.
-The fleet of Vulcan printers can produce eight different floor plans of 3 to 4 bedrooms and 2 to 3 baths.
-A concrete feeding system known as Magma supplies the Vulcan printer with Icon's developed concrete mix known as Lavacrete, which can adjust for site weather conditions and supply read-to-print concrete automatically.
-The 90 to 200m2 3D printed homes take around five to seven days to print, compared to a timber frame which would take up to 16 weeks in the same area.
+ICON: 3D-printed homes

-ICON also completed a project in March 2020 for seven 3D printed homes in Austin, Texas.
+ICON completed a project in March 2020 for seven 3D-printed homes in Austin, Texas.
 Each 400 ft2 home was printed in just 27 hours using ICON's Vulcan printer.
 The first residents moved into the homes in 2020 and are estimated to house 480 of the city's homeless, about 40% of the city's homeless population.

+In 2022, ICON and Lennar built Wolf Ranch in Texas, a community of 100 homes that use 3D printed technology.

 Habitat for Humanity: Affordable Homes Fast

-In 2021, Habitat for Humanity, the world's largest non-profit home builder organization, built two 3D printed homes in Williamsburg, Virginia, and Tempe, Arizona.
+In 2021, Habitat for Humanity, the world's largest non-profit home builder organization, built two 3D-printed homes in Williamsburg, Virginia, and Tempe, Arizona.
 The Virginia home was 1,200 ft2 and printed in just 28 hours with a COBOD 3D printer, which was about four weeks faster than standard construction.
-The organization estimated that the 3D printed concrete walls saved about 15% per square foot in building costs.
-The 1,738 ft2 home in Arizona was constructed in the summer: a time where construction typically halts due to the extreme heat.
-80% of the home was constructed using 3D printing including the interior and exterior walls, while the remainder, such as the roof, was constructing using traditional methods.
+The organization estimated that the 3D-printed concrete walls saved about 15% per square foot in building costs.
+The 1,738 ft2 home in Arizona was constructed in the summer: a time when construction typically halts due to the extreme heat.
+80% of the home was constructed using 3D printing including the interior and exterior walls, while the remainder, such as the roof, was constructed using traditional methods.
 Habitat for Humanity hopes that 3D printed homes can be a solution for affordable housing as well as labor shortages in extreme climates and environments.

 PERI: Project Milestone

-The first 3D printed residential building in Germany was constructed in September 2020 by PERI, using COBOD's BOD2 printer and Heidelberg Cement's concrete mixture.
+The first 3D-printed residential building in Germany was constructed in September 2020 by PERI, using COBOD's BOD2 printer and Heidelberg Cement's concrete mixture.
 24 concrete elements were printed at a facility and then transported to the site for assembly.
 The printer created 1 m2 of wall every 5 minutes, completing the 160m2 home by November 2020.
 Only two operators were required to print the walls, which included water placement, electricity, and pipe connections.

-Nijmegen, Netherlands: Pedestrian Bridge
+Nijmegen, Netherlands: pedestrian bridge

-In 2021, the Dutch city of Nijmegen revealed the world's longest 3D printed concrete pedestrian bridge, spanning 29 meters.
+In 2021, the Dutch city of Nijmegen revealed the world's longest 3D-printed concrete pedestrian bridge, spanning 29 meters.
 It was estimated that 3D printed saved about 50% in materials because concrete was only placed where structural strength was required.
-3D printed bridge components were manufactured by BAM and Weber Beamix offsite, where it was then transported and assembled on-site.
-The previous record holder for the longest 3D printed concrete bridge was 26 meters, constructed by Tsinghua University in Shanghai.
+3D-printed bridge components were manufactured by BAM and Weber Beamix offsite, where it was then transported and assembled on-site.
+The previous record holder for the longest 3D-printed concrete bridge was 26 meters, constructed by Tsinghua University in Shanghai.